 The 2-D gel laboratory contains all equipment and supplies necessary for most sample preparation and clean-up techniques used for bacterial, fungal, plant, insect and mammalian samples.

 Samples may be prepared by customers or by the Nevada Proteomics Center.
-The ideal sample for 2-D gel analysis contains protein but few nucleic acids, salts, complex carbohydrates or lipids.
-A pellet of precipitated protein is usually the ideal sample.
-Our protocol section contains suggested precipitation procedures.
+The perfect sample for 2-D gel analysis contains protein but few nucleic acids, salts, complex carbohydrates or lipids.
+A pellet of precipitated protein or a pellet of washed membranes is usually the ideal sample.
+Our protocol section contains suggested precipitation and clean-up procedures.

 Isoelectric focusing separates proteins by their isoelectric point (the pH at which a protein has no net charge).
 This is usually done as the first step in 2-D gel electrophoresis; for 2-D electrophoresis, separation is performed on immobilized pH gradient (IPG) strips which vary in length from 7 to 24 cm.
 Our lab recently acquired a Bio-Rad i12 IEF cell, which independently controls the voltage of each IPG strip, allowing samples of various compositions or strips of various pH ranges to be run simultaneously.

 Proteins may also be separated by in-solution isoelectric focusing using our Bio-Rad microRotofor Cell.
 This method produces fractions which can be analyzed on 1-D gels or by LC/MS. In-solution focusing may provide an excellent separation method for proteins, such as membrane proteins or very large proteins, that are difficult to handle on IPG strips.